Composers from Andhra Pradesh

 Mulugu Sivanandam or Mulugu Sivananda Sastri hails from Tenali.
-He has composed
+He has

 Paarupudi Chalamaiah from Rajamundry has composed some 30 kritis or so.
-One

-example is, Hey Kapaalini in Behag.
+One example is, Hey Kapaalini in Behag.

 TNCV.Narayana charyulu(Guntur) was a vainika and musicologist.
-He has edited 'Gandharva
+He has

-Vedamrutham', 'Annamacharya Swara kusumanjali' and authored
+edited 'Gandharva Vedamrutham', 'Annamacharya Swara kusumanjali' and

 'Padmavati Nakshstra ragamalika' and 'Ranganatha Keerthanalu'.
 The following kriti is popular.
 Tamasamu elanayya-Bhavapriya.

 S.S.Rajasekharam (Bapatla) is primarily a composer of varnams.
-Among his few
+Among